nodalida2021/nodalida2021.github.io/cfp.md

 We particularly encourage the submission of papers on completed or on-going work, where the first author is a Master or PhD student.
-This should be indicated at submission time.
+This should be indicated at submission time by sending an email to <nodalida2019students@gmail.com>.

 Papers accepted for presentation at the conference will be included in the NoDaLiDa 2019 proceedings, which are published as part of the NEALT